MCC is here to help

 In simple terms, the McKinsey Solve assessment is a set of ecology-themed video games.
 In these games, you must do things like build food chains, protect endangered species, manage predator and prey populations, boost biodiversity and potentially diagnose diseases within animal populations or identify natural disasters.

-Usually, you will be given around 70 minutes to complete two separate games, spending about the same amount of time on each.
+Usually, you will be given around 110 minutes to complete three separate games, spending about the same amount of time on each.
+As of April 2025, the last game does not count towards your score.

-Until recently, these games had uniformly been Ecosystem Building and Plant Defence.
-However, since Spring 2023, McKinsey has been rolling out a new version across certain geographies.
-This replaces the Plant Defence game with the new Redrock case study.
+Until recently, these games had uniformly been Ecosystem Building and Redrock.
+However, since late 2024, McKinsey has been rolling out a new version across certain geographies.
+This adds to the two games.
 Some other games have also been run as tests.
+The Sea Wolf may replace the ecosystem building game in the future.

-We’ll run through a little more on all these games below to give you an idea of what you’ll be up against for both versions and possible new iterations.
+We’ll run through a little more on all these games below to give you an idea of what you’ll be up against for all versions and possible new iterations.

 An important aspect that we'll cover in more detail here is that the Solve games don't only score you on your answers (your "product score"), but also on the method you use to arrive at them (your "process score") - considerably impacting optimal strategy.